aur8l/CUCM-Tools/README.md

 This application is Java 1.8 based and uses Cisco AXL 10.5.
 It should be compatible for 8.5 - 10.5.

 ### To-do:
-- Make the application comaptible with Call Manager 12.5.
+- Make the application compatible with Call Manager 12.5.